MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Deduplicate-DPM-storage.md

 -   All the Windows File Server nodes on which DPM virtual hard disks reside and on which dedup will be enabled must be running Windows Server 2012 R2 with at least [Update Rollup November 2014](http://go.microsoft.com/fwlink/?LinkId=522571).

--   Weâ€™ll provide general recommendations and instructions for the scenario deployment.
+-   We’ll provide general recommendations and instructions for the scenario deployment.
 Whenever hardware-specific examples are given, the hardware deployed in the Microsoft Cloud Platform System (CPS) is used for reference.

 -   This example uses remote SMB 3.0 shares to store the backup data, so primary hardware requirements center around the File Server nodes rather than the Hyper-V nodes.
 The following hardware configuration is used in CPS for backup and production storage.
 Note that the overall hardware is used for both backup and production storage, but the number of drives listed in the drive enclosures are only those used for backup.